RuiZhong961230/SACSO/README.md

 ## Citation
 @article{Zhong:25,
   title={Self-adaptive competitive swarm optimizer: a memetic approach for global optimization and human-powered aircraft design},
-  author={Rui Zhong and Zhongmin Wangg and Ibrahim Al-Shourbajig and Essam H. Housseing and Pramod H. Kachareg and Abdoh Jabbarig and Raimund Kirnerg and Jun Yu },
+  author={Rui Zhong and Zhongmin Wang and Ibrahim Al-Shourbaji and Essam H. Houssein and Pramod H. Kachare and Abdoh Jabbari and Raimund Kirner and Jun Yu },
   journal={Memetic Computing},
   number={32},
   volume={17},